 Dr. Schandl graduated with the B.A. degree in Analytical Biology at the University of California in Santa Barbara, CA. He earned the M.S. degree in the field of biochemistry and enzymology at California Sate University in San Diego, CA. Later, he received his Ph.
 D. in Molecular Genetics, at the Institute of Molecular Biophysics, housing Nobel Laureates, at Florida State University, Tallahassee, FL.

-Through everything Emil Schandl has endured - from losing friends to the Nazi death camps, to participating in the Hungarian uprising, to fleeing to America across the Austrian Alps - his upbringing has provided him with deep philosophical comfort, as well as a practical guide to life.
+Through everything Emil Schandl endured - from losing friends to the Nazi death camps, to participating in the Hungarian uprising, to fleeing to America across the Austrian Alps - his upbringing provided him with deep philosophical comfort, as well as a practical guide to life.
 One life-altering meeting occurred with a priest when he was 13.
 The clergyman offered the teenager a little practical advice, "Do a few push-ups every day and you might feel better".

 Schandl then did something rare for an adolescent.
 He followed the advice.
 Beginning with two or three push-ups he built up to 50 a day, and soon liked the way he was feeling and looking-strong!
 From there he branched into other kinds of exercise - swimming, wrestling, and gymnastics - excelling at each.
 He was soon being groomed to represent Hungary in the Olympics in wrestling, but along the way got caught up in the attempt to overthrow his country's Communist regime.
 As his friends, and fellow revolutionaries were caught and killed, Schandl fled the country.
-But, while Communism may have derailed his Olympic career, it couldn't stifle his passion for exercise.
+But, while Communism may had derailed his Olympic career, it couldn't stifle his passion for exercise.

 He made it to the States and embarked on a long and ultimately distinguished academic career (M.S.
 Biochemistry/Enzymology, Ph.D.
 Molecular Genetics), while strengthening his exercise regimen.

-Schandl remembers he first caused a sensation when he appeared in a bathing suit: "When I showed up at the pool, all the kids gathered around me and called me Hercules", he says.
+Schandl first caused a sensation when he appeared in a bathing suit: "When I showed up at the pool, all the kids gathered around me and called me Hercules", he says.
 "It was the muscles."

 Until then, his idea of a good diet was having enough to eat - since Hungary at the time had to send most of its crops to the Soviet Union, Schandl spent much of his youth craving protein.
 It was different when he arrived in America and proper nutrition became an option.
 He began monitoring his daily protein intake and experimenting with vitamins for the first time.
-"I didn't have much knowledge then", he says.
+"I didn't have much knowledge then", he said.
 "I was riding on the power of youth and my determination and desire to have a healthy, strong physique".

 Schandl, with his early dedication to fitness and health, wasn't the only one ahead of his time, though.
 In 1963 his then mother-in-law opened the first health food store in La Jolla, California, asking Schandl to lend his physique to the shop's billboard as an example of the epitome of health.
 At first, Schandl found her claims that nutrition could cure anything to be a bit far-fetched, but at some level, her message was getting through.

-"I used to think she was crazy, because what she was saying didn't make any biochemical sense", he says.
+"I used to think she was crazy, because what she was saying didn't make any biochemical sense", he said.
 "Later I found out that she was right all along".
 Indeed, as he studied further, he realized there was a scientific case to be made for vitamins.
 For example, he found that ascorbic acid is necessary to maintain a high level of energy, and he began taking massive quantities of Vitamin C, then B, and then supplements.
 "I had a mysterious good feeling about it", he says.
 "I always thought it would give me an extra edge".